awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 1. On the **Start build** page, do one of the following:
    + For Amazon S3, for the optional **Source version** value, enter the version ID for the version of the input artifact you want to build\.
 If **Source version** is left blank, the latest version is used\.
    + For CodeCommit, for **Reference type**, choose **Branch**, **Git tag**, or **Commit ID**\.
 Next, choose the branch, Git tag, or enter a commit ID to specify the version of you source code\.
 For more information, see [Source version sample with AWS CodeBuild](sample-source-version.md)\.
 Change the value for **Git clone depth**\.
 This creates a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
-   + For GitHub or GitHub Enterprise, for the optional **Source version** value, enter a commit ID, pull request ID, branch name, or tag name for the version of the source code you want to build\.
+   + For GitHub or GitHub Enterprise Server, for the optional **Source version** value, enter a commit ID, pull request ID, branch name, or tag name for the version of the source code you want to build\.
 If you specify a pull request ID, it must use the format `pr/pull-request-ID` \(for example, `pr/25`\)\.
 If you specify a branch name, the branch's HEAD commit ID is used\.
 If **Source version** is blank, the default branch's HEAD commit ID is used\.
 Change the value for **Git clone depth**\.
 This creates a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
    + For Bitbucket, for the optional **Source version** value, enter a commit ID, branch name, or tag name for the version of the source code you want to build\.
 If you specify a branch name, the branch's HEAD commit ID is used\.
 If **Source version** is blank, the default branch's HEAD commit ID is used\.
 Change the value for **Git clone depth**\.
 This creates a shallow clone with a history truncated to the specified number of commits\.
 If you want a full clone, choose **Full**\.
    + To use a different source provider for this build only, choose **Advanced build options**\.
 For more information about source provider options and settings, see [Choose source provider](create-project.md#create-project-source-provider)\.